Deekshith-46/Brain_Buzz_Web/test_series_api_testing.md

 * ✅ date should be consistent with startTime/endTime
 * ✅ resultPublishTime must be after endTime if provided
 * ✅ isFree flag is automatically set based on test position (first 2 tests are free)
+* ✅ FREE/PAID access is determined dynamically, not stored in database
+* ✅ Access control enforced by purchase check middleware
+* ✅ Admins bypass all access restrictions
+* ✅ Users can access first 2 tests free, remaining require purchase
-* ✅ Cannot add more tests than maxTests limit
+* ✅ Cannot add more tests than noOfTests limit
 * ✅ Test timing states enforced (upcoming, live, result_pending, results_available)
 * ✅ Users can only start tests when they are in 'live' state
 * ✅ Results are only visible after resultPublishTime